kisaragi-hiu/rime-pinyin-zhwiktionary-hant-converter/README.md

-# Chinese Wiktionary dictionary for fcitx5-pinyin and RIME
+# Chinese Wiktionary dictionary for and RIME

-Installation:
+Note that this converter only provides a RIME dictionary as the format (with tones) is not compatible with fcitx5-pinyin.

+If anyone wants this for fcitx5-pinyin, please let me know by filing an issue.
+It will require a bit of fiddling but shouldn't be too hard.

+## Why

+The RIME dictionary that kaseiwang/fcitx5-pinyin-zhwiki generates is for Luna Pinyin (no tones) and isn't usable through Bopomofo.
+This version aims to support that.

+## Installation

 - Arch Linux: